Ampersand-ASL/amp-hub/docs/user.md

-Instructions for deploying the Ampersand Hub on AWS.
+These are the instructions for deploying the Ampersand Hub on AWS.
 These instructions are based on a manual deployment.

+Send comments/questions to Bruce MacKinnon (KC1FSZ) using the e-mail address in [QRZ](https://www.qrz.com/db/KC1FSZ).

+This is experimental work that explores the potential of ASL linking without the use of the Asterisk PBX system.
+[Project documentation is here](https://mackinnon.info/ampersand/).

 # Things You Need To Deploy